ethanblake4/dart_eval/docs/typed-migration-failures.md

 - Switch statement tests Switch with return in default case.
 Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

 - Switch statement tests Switch with variable assignment in cases.
 Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-### variable_test.dart

-- Top-level variable tests Assignment to top-level variable.
-Bad state: Incompatible representations for x₀: object and integer; an explicit conversion is required